MRSA - information for families

 • Screening: We screen every child that is admitted for MRSA.
 We detect high numbers of children with MRSA, however when each case is checked, most children have developed MRSA before they came to GOSH.
 Every child who we find to be colonised with MRSA is nursed in isolation precautions (in a room if possible) to prevent the spread to other patients.

-• Good hand hygiene: We strongly encourage hand washing or using alcohol hand rub before and after patient contact.
+• Good hand hygiene: We strongly encourage to clean hands before and after patient contact by providing alcohol hand rub (an alternative to soap and water) in each patient room and bed space, as well as entrances to each ward..
 We encourage parents to ask any member of staff who visits their child whether they have cleaned their hands.

-• Clean environment: We are working together with our cleaning contractors to ensure that our wards and departments are clean and tidy.
+• Clean environment: We are working together with our cleaning staff to ensure that our wards and departments are clean and tidy.

 Compiled by: